figuerom16/zjax/Readme.md

 >
 >  `z-swap="[@Trigger>] [HTTP-Method] [Endpoint] [Swap-Element]"`
 >
 > All specifiers are optional as long as they can be inferred from context.
 Each specifier is separated by a space.
 The order shown above is the recommended convention for readability.
-Remember that the Event-Type must always be prefixed with "@" and that a valid endpoint must always start with "http://", "https://", "/", "./", or can it can be a single dot, ".".
+Remember that the Trigger must always be prefixed with "@" and that a valid endpoint must always start with "http://", "https://", "/", "./", or can it can be a single dot, ".".

 ---

-#### Specifying the Event-Type
+#### Specifying the Trigger

 Try prepending `@mouseover` to the `z-swap` value.